LoyolaChicagoBooks/introcs-csharp/rst/dictionarysyntax.rst

 - arrays: built-in syntax, unchanging size of the collection
 - List: generic class type, allows the size of the collection to grow

-Both approaches allow refernece to data elements using a numerical index between square brackets, as in ``words[i]``.
+Both approaches allow reference to data elements using a numerical index between square brackets, as in ``words[i]``.
 The index provides an order for the elements, but there is no meaning to the index beyond the sequence order.